lynxthecat/adblock-lean/README.md

 This will ask you several questions and make all important changes automatically, based on your replies.

 ### Manual setup
+If you prefer to set up adblock-lean manually (after successful installation), use following commands:
 ```bash
 chmod +x /etc/init.d/adblock-lean # Makes the script executable
 service adblock-lean gen_config   # Generates default config in /root/adblock-lean/config and sets up blocklist updates